mlund/faunus/docs/_docs/topology.md

 The `coswca-psc` potential can handle mixtures of PSCs and spherical particles.
 When a spherical particle interacts with the PSC, the closest distances to the patch and excluded volume are used to evaluate the attractive and repulsive energy.
+For the patch-patch interaction, the `eps` value is is regarded as `kJ/mol/Å` whereby longer patch contacts will automatically interact stronger.

 `psc`                  | Description
 ---------------------- | -------------------------------------------------